Random67839/pelican-eggs/teamspeak-6/README.md

 You can see server config and variables from [teamspeak/teamspeak6-server/CONFIG.md](https://github.com/teamspeak/teamspeak6-server/blob/main/CONFIG.md).

 ### ARM64
 * The arm64 may not perform as expected due to the amd64 to arm emulaton.
-Server tested with Hetzner ARM 2vcore -vps with avg. puzzle precompute time 2000ms.
+Server tested with Hetzner ARM 2vcore -vps with avg. puzzle precompute time ~2000ms and with Raspberry Pi 4B 2GB ~5500ms.

 ### Warranty
 No support shall be provided, you may fork eggs if something does not work or if you desire.